U.S. farm state lawmakers urge CFTC to examine volatile RINs market

-NEW YORK (Reuters) - Thirteen U.S. lawmakers on Tuesday urged the derivatives market regulator to examine fraud and manipulation in the cash market for ethanol blending credits known as RINs, as political scrutiny of the market intensifies following an unprecedented 2,900 percent spike in prices earlier this year.
+NEW YORK, Oct 22 (Reuters) - Thirteen U.S. lawmakers on Tuesday urged the derivatives market regulator to examine fraud and manipulation in the cash market for ethanol blending credits known as RINs, the latest sign of intensified political scrutiny of the market following an unprecedented 2,900 percent spike in prices earlier this year.

 However, the letter, sent by representatives of ethanol-producing states of Minnesota, Iowa, Illinois, Wisconsin and South Dakota, appeared to stop short of calling for a full-blown investigation into the market for the credits, which surged from 5 cents to almost $1.45 per credit in the first seven months of the year.